-The increase in intangible relates to amortised goodwill arising from TopCo's acquisition of MLH.
+The reduction in intangible relates to amortised goodwill arising from MLT's acquisition of MLH.

 Deferred tax assets are measured on the same basis as that used for MLL and the Group's financial statements.
-The deferred tax assets of \pounds 7k as at 31 March 2020 (2019 - \pounds 7k) represents timing differences between the net book and tax values of fixed assets.
+The deferred tax assets of £7k as at 31 March 2021 (2020 - £7k) represents timing differences between the net book and tax values of fixed assets.
 There are no differences in the deferred tax assets recognised for solvency purposes.

-There have been no material changes to the recognition and valuation bases over the reporting period although the 2019 presentation by reporting category has been amended.
+There have been no material changes to the recognition and valuation bases over the reporting period.
 No material assumptions or judgements have been used in the valuation of the assets.